Vyral/base-template/_posts/2018-09-21-turn-a-no-into-a-yes-with-this-advanced-strategy.md

 If you have a big team with designated lead follow-up, here’s a strategy to help you turn a “No” into a “Yes.”

-Every day, our outbound callers are prospecting and making typically between 450 to 750 calls.
+Every day, our outbound callers are hard at work prospecting, typically making between 450 to 750 calls.
 On average, depending on the campaign, we get about 5% of those people on the phone.
 Most of them will say they’re not interested, but another 5% or so will say that they are interested.
 Those are the people we pre-qualify and send to you to follow up with, set appointments, and make sales.

 {% include pullquote.html %}